TNamdarian/seven-terraces/README.md

 ### Add Property Page
 - If the user clicked on the Add Property button on the Properties page then they will be taken to this page.
 - The add Properties page features a simple form, where the user can input the basic required information.
-- The user will be able to select from the current categories and topics as well as additional information to all the required fields for the Property.
+- The user will be able to select from the current categories as well as additional information to all the required fields for the Property.
 - There is helper text under each input field to guide the user as to the parameters they can input.
 - The user will receive validation or error feedback when they enter information in the input field which is also be accompanied by colours to show validation (green for correct and red for incorrect).
 - If the user clicks add property button, it will add the new property to the database.